 I need to backtrack a tad because I pursued a plethora of Saturday and holiday jobs.
-Being a fireman my father was adept at finding part-time jobs.
+Being a fireman my father had become adept at finding part-time jobs.
 At the time he had a brigade work pattern that went three days, leave, three nights, leave – with a periodic leave every twelve days.
 Few nights involved a ‘shout’ so seldom intruded on his capability to work elsewhere at least four days each week, and he usually did.
 As a PSV and HGV driver, he offered various driving services including moving rental cars to where they were needed, driving funeral cars and pall-bearing, furniture-bumping; he also erected tents and Dexion shelving…

 Playing snooker was de rigueur at that time in the Fire Service.
 At one point the brigade tried to come up with a more active down-time pastime and briefly volley ball became popular.
 However, competitiveness sparked a whole raft of injuries that increased sick leave – so the sport had to be banned by the Bristol Fire Brigade.

-ASIDE: When I first ran exhibitions in London many of the temporary security team were firemen.
+|ASIDE: When I first ran exhibitions in London many of the temporary security team were firemen.
 They could handle the long periods of inactivity yet would instantly get up to speed to meet any unexpected crises.
 They could also be assumed to be honest as they wouldn’t want to risk their real job.
 Later the rules changed and security guards needed to be licensed by the Security Industry Association (SIA).
-As a result the quality of guards plummeted!
+As a result the quality of guards plummeted!|

 Sunbathing, peeping and fleas